-Table 21.24.030

-Maximum Fence Height
+Table 21.24.030 Maximum Fence Height

 Zones Permitted Height

-UR, RA-5, Six feet anywhere on the lot (see RZC 21.24.060, Additional Residential

-R1-R30 Neighborhood Requirements, for additional information)
+UR, RA-5, R1-R30

-All other other Eight feet anywhere on the lot, subject to landscaping requirements in RZC 21.32,
+All other zones Eight feet anywhere on the lot, subject to landscaping requirements in RZC 21.32, Landscaping

-zones Landscaping

 1. Maximum fence height may be exceeded without the requirement for a variance when specified in federal or state requirements due to safety and security.
 Documentation of this requirement shall be provided by the applicant and approved by the Administrator.